florianeckerstorfer/ir-exercises/exercise1/README.md

 Or you can run all three at once:

     $ ant run-index

+If you want to create the index in the ARFF format instead of our custom text format.

+	$ ant run-index-small-arff
+	$ ant run-index-medium-arff
+	$ ant run-index-large-arff
+	$ ant run-index-arff

+You can also enable GZIP compression for the generated index file.

+    $ ant run-index-small-gz
+    $ ant run-index-medium-gz
+    $ ant run-index-large-gz
+    $ ant run-index-gz
+	$ ant run-index-small-arff-gz
+	$ ant run-index-medium-arff-gz
+	$ ant run-index-large-arff-gz
+	$ ant run-index-arff-gz

 To fire 20 sample queries against the index you can use: